jwf40/Poinsettia-Vision-Challenge/README.md

 <img src="images/IMG204.jpg" alt="Logo" width="800" height="600">
 </p>

-This project was created in conjunciton with the poinsettia-hackathon event held by LAR and AgriForwards.
+This project was created in conjunciton with the <a href=https://lar.lincoln.ac.uk/poinsettia-challenge/>poinsettia-hackathon</a> event held by LAR and AgriForwards, and won 1st place in the bract counting challenge (poinsetta\_bracts\_detection.py)

 ### Built With